Reviews You Can Rely On

 Takes up a lot of luggage space

 However, we found the Nuuk to have a few flaws.
-Its main zipper connects on the opposite side (more common in Europe or Scandinavia), so it's a little confusing at first.
-The zipper can also be quite stubborn, often requiring more finagling than we had patience.
-It's possible this was just a fluke with the jacket we ordered, but after three months of use, we're still struggling to get it right.
+Most notably, the zipper can be quite stubborn, often requiring more finagling than we had patience for.
+It also connects on the opposite side, so it's a little confusing at first.
 The polyamide shell likes to absorb water.
-This isn't a waterproofing problem; thanks to an interior polyurethane membrane, the inside of the jacket never got wet.
-However, the water weighed the jacket down a bit during a rainstorm.
+Thanks to an interior polyurethane membrane, the inside of the jacket never got wet.
+However, the water weighed the jacket down during a rainstorm.
 Our last gripe with this jacket is that it doesn't travel well, so if you're traveling by airplane or public transit, plan on carrying or wearing it.
-If you're looking for similar performance but a different style, we also highly recommend the down-filled The North Face McMurdo Down Parka.
+If you're looking for similar performance but a more rugged style, we also highly recommend the down-filled Canada Goose Langford Parka.
 If you like the idea of down but are drawn to a more basic, daily wear jacket, the Marmot Fordham is another longtime tester favorite.

 Read more: Fjallraven Nuuk Parka review

 The hunt begins.
-Arriving at Sweden's northern-most airport, en route to Abisko -- a small outpost town where we hope to chase down the Northern Lights.
-Outside temperature: zero degrees.
+Arriving at Sweden's northern-most airport, en route to Abisko - a small outpost town where we hope to chase down the Northern Lights.
+Outside temperature: zero degrees Fahrenheit.

 Credit: Jason Wanlass